Aventurine SA

 Aventurine SA (ΑΒΕΝΤΟΥΡΙΝ ΑΕ) (Note: SA or S.A. is a type of limited company.
 For more information, refer to the Wikipedia article S.A. (corporation)) is a Greek independent video game developer and publisher founded in 2003, located in Athens, Greece.
-They are the developers of Darkfall, a massively multiplayer online role-playing game, also known as Darkfall Online.
+They are the developers of Darkfall, a massively multiplayer online role-playing game.

 History

 In July 2000 Claus Grovdal, Kjetil Helland and Ricki Sickenger founded Razorwax AS in Oslo, Norway for the purpose of making online games.
 Soon they were joined by Erik Sperling Johansen and Henning Ludvigsen and in August 2001, they announced the development of Darkfall.

 In 2002 the group relocated to join Zad El Mehdawi, Tasos Flambouras and Spiros Iordanis and found Aventurine SA in Athens, Greece, in order to continue developing Darkfall.

 Titles

 Darkfall

 Darkfall Online is sandbox MMORPG released on February 25, 2009 and was published in North America and Europe.
 Darkfall Online's servers shut down on November 15, 2012.

 In the summer of 2008 it signed a deal with the Greek media and entertainment group, Audiovisual Enterprises, for the Darkfall distribution rights in Europe.